simon04/locator-tool/app/README.md

 -----------------------------

 1. `$ yarn`
-2. `$ yarn run start`
+2. `$ yarn run serve`
-3. Open your browser at http://localhost:8184/webpack-dev-server/
+3. Open your browser at http://localhost:8000/

 To build the application
 ------------------------